Join a Program

 • Locations: Iraq, Jordan, United States

-• Time Frame: At least three hours/week over eight weeks; October-December, February- April (Global Solutions Sustainability Challenge), at least one and a half hours/week over six weeks; October-November, March-April (Global Solutions Conversations)
+• Time Frame: At least three hours/week over eight weeks; October-December, February- April (GSSC), at least one and a half hours/week over six weeks; October-November, March-April (GSC)

-PATHWAYS Institute for Negotiation Education Game Changers: Creative Negotiation Skills
+PATHWAYS Institute for Negotiation Education – Game Changers: Creative Negotiation Skills U.S. & MENA

 PATHWAYS Institute for Negotiation Education’s Game Changers: Creative Negotiation Skills builds confidence and skills for creative negotiation, problem-solving, and leadership among university students coming together from Israel and the United States.
 Learn more.